 - 1.21 Are infringement proceedings stayed pending resolution of validity in another court or the Patent Office?

-- The court can stay proceedings pending resolution of validity in the Chamber for Patent Disputes.
+- The court can stay proceedings pending resolution of validity in the CPD.

 - 1.22 What other grounds of defence can be raised in addition to non-infringement or invalidity?